 Elves, Magicus Mechanicus

 People would even come in, curiously look around, then ask, "geez Mike who's doing your mechanical work?" or "Wow, did you really do all that here?"
-Even John and David couldn't fathom how Mike did all this work, by himself.
+Even John couldn't fathom how Mike did all this work, by himself.
 Mike's response?
 "You know, it's really the oddest thing, these magical and mysterious, mechanic, fabricator, artist painter elves seem to come in at night and just, do..... stuff?!"